Juang language: Consonants

+Retroflex stops are rare in word-final position.

 Prosody

 Stress in phonological words is always released on the second syllable.
 In sentence, intonation falls on the last word, usually a verb.

-Grammar
+Morphology

 Being in state of assimilation into larger Indo-Aryan populations, Juang speakers have borrowed a significant portion of vocabulary from Hindi and Oriya, while the head-marking feature of the language is eroding.